Little Miss Jocelyn: Selected characters

 Paulette – a spoilt middle-aged woman who screams and cries when she doesn't get her own way.

-Fiona – a middle-aged woman who works in an office and tries to conceal the obvious fact that she is black, however this rarely works and her "blackness" is obvious.
+Fiona – a middle-aged woman who works in an office and tries to conceal the obvious fact that she is black.

 Madame President – the first black female president of the US.
 She speaks slang instead of regular English.

 Mrs Omwokwopopo – a Nigerian woman who is constantly in marriage counselling with her several husbands, and who often tries to make a move on the counsellor, or insult them, calling them a "pimp" or "prostitute".

 Helen – a woman who is often seen in important places, such as at a wedding or an interview, where she rubs her buttocks along the floor.
 When the surrounding people look confused, she states, "I've got worms."

-Liz – a savage and the girlfriend of Prince William whom he met on his mission in Third World.
-Liz is often coming with William to several charities, telling jokes that offend people but are funny to Prince William.
+Liz – a savage and the girlfriend of Prince William whom he met on his mission in the Third World.
+Liz accompanies William on visits to charities, telling jokes that offend people but are funny to the fictional Prince William.

-Gladys Kingston – an old Jamaican woman who is going through a divorce because her husband cheated on her.
-This makes her hate men or anyone of the male gender, whether young or old.
-Gladys Kingston (formally Raymond) is just divorced from her husband, who left her for a younger woman, to raise a son on her own.
+Gladys Kingston – an old Jamaican woman who is going through a divorce and hates men or anyone of the male gender, whether young or old.
 In one episode, she scolds her nephew Josh, saying that her niece is her favorite.
 She is also a teacher in a primary school.
-She told a boy to stand at the corner on one foot, as well as telling a girl that her father would run away and impregnate a postwoman.
+She tells a boy to stand at the corner on one foot, and a girl that her father will run away and impregnate a postwoman.
 She also wishes her husband was dead.
+She also has a habit of launching into monologues about life in Jamaica.